zacharyabolton/chat_server/README.md

 Contributions are welcome!
 If you find this project useful or have ideas for improvements, please fork the repository and create a pull request.

-### Setting Up Your Development Environment

-1. **Fork the repository** and clone it to your local machine.
-2. **Create a `rebar.config.local` file** in the root directory with the necessary local settings.
-3. **Follow the development setup instructions** to build and start the Docker container.

 ## 📧 Contact

 For any questions or inquiries, please contact [Zac Bolton](mailto:zacbolton2129@gmail.com).